Power BI Dashboard vs Report: Key Differences Explained

 Taylor Karl

-Its ability to integrate with other Microsoft services and so many different types of data sources has made it one of the most popular visualization products out there.
-Users can input data from a variety of popular sources, such as webpages, PDFa, spreadsheets, CSV, and SharePoint, and create dashboards and reports for further analysis.
+Its ability to integrate with other Microsoft services and so many different types of data sources has made it one of the most popular visualization products.
+Users can input data from various popular sources, such as webpages, PDFs, spreadsheets, CSV files, and SharePoint, and create dashboards and reports for further analysis.

-When it comes to dashboards and reports, people often think of them both as data visualization tools that are interchangeable, particularly those coming from an Excel background.
-It’s an understandable mistake because if you spend a lot of time in Excel, you’re used to creating an interactive experience filled with data, bar charts, column charts, line charts, KPIs, and cards all on one page.
-But when it comes to Power BI, there is an important distinction between these two items and they serve unique purposes.
+When it comes to dashboards and reports, people often think of them as interchangeable data visualization tools, particularly those from an Excel background.
+It's an understandable mistake because if you spend a lot of time in Excel, you're used to creating an interactive experience filled with data, bar charts, column charts, line charts, KPIs, and cards all on one page.
+However, there is an essential distinction between these two items in Power BI, as they serve unique purposes.

 In this article, we will explore the functionalities, strengths, and best use cases of Power BI Dashboards and Reports, shedding light on how they complement each other in delivering comprehensive data insights.